MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 If you are working in Azure and have not already created a Network Security Group, you will need to create one now.
 For more information on Network Security Groups see this article: [What is a Network Security Group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/).

+### Create Application

-Because NAT has been configured to pass traffic from port 80 on the hosts, to port 80 of the container, you should now be able to open a browser, enter the IP address of the container host, and see the IIS splash screen.
+Now that a container has been created from the IIS image, and networking configured, open up a browser and browse to the IP address of the container host, you should see the IIS splash screen.

 ![](media/iis.png)

-### Create Application

 With the IIS instances verified as running, you can now create a ‘Hello World’ static site and host this in the IIS instance.
 To do so, create a PowerShell session with the container.